CMB lensing reconstruction biases from masking extragalactic sources: Simulations

 \item $W_{\rm rs}$ masks remove resolved radio point sources (and are the same as those described in \PaperI).
 For this purpose, we selected all the sources with a measured flux above the $5\sigma$ detection limit for \Planck, SO and S4, and cut out a circular region of the sky around the source.
 The radius of these holes has been chosen to be $2\theta_{1/2}$ of each frequency channel.
 Each of these masks is built as product of three masks obtained by selecting sources in the three frequency bands ranging from 90GHz to 225GHz most relevant for small-scales CMB power spectra measurements (for more details, see Table I of \PaperI). \end{itemize}

-To isolate the impact of mask correlations, each mask was also randomly rotated to give a new mask, $W^{\rm rot}$, which is effectively uncorrelated with CMB lensing but retains all the other non-trivial mode-coupling effects due to cut sky and hole shapes (we neglect the small area of residual correlation around the poles of the random rotation axis).
+To isolate the impact of mask correlations, we apply to each mask a single random rotation to build a new mask, $W^{\rm rot}$, which is effectively uncorrelated with CMB lensing but retains all the other non-trivial mode-coupling effects due to cut sky and hole shapes (we neglect the small area of residual correlation around the poles of the random rotation axis).
 In Fig.~\ref{fig:masks_all}, we show a cutout of the full sky $\kappa$ and tSZ $y$-parameter maps from the \websky simulation together with an example of the masks used in our analysis.